How to Regrout Tiles

 We suggest using an online grout calculator to work out how much grout you will need.
 Firstly, you will need to measure your tile length, tile width, joint depth and joint width.
 Once you have these measurements input them on the online calculator.
 We advise measuring everything in mm, and also adding 10% extra onto your final total.

-How Long Does It Take For Grout To Dry?
+How Long Does It Take Standard Grout To Dry?

-In most cases, we suggest allowing 24 hours for the grout to dry completely.
+Allowing 24 hours is recommended for standard cement grout to dry completely, although epoxy alternatives can dry much quicker.
 Check with your manufacture's instructions to get a more definitive answer.

 Ready to get a price for your home improvement project?